Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/03-empty-elements/page-01.md

 <div class="divider-heading"></div>

-Now that you know that most elements are made up of an opening-closing pair of tags, it's worth noting that there are a handful of important single-tag instances known as **empty elements**.
+Now that you know that most elements are two-tag elements consisting of opening-closing pairs of tags, it's worth noting that there are a handful of useful single-tag instances known as **empty elements**.

 <div class="row callout-columns status-info">
   <div class="col-lg-3">